dotnet/fsharp/tests/benchmarks/README.md

 ## What can be found here

-This folder contains code and scripts used for running of a selection performance benchmarks ad hoc.
+This folder contains code and scripts used for running a selection of performance benchmarks.

 ### How the tests are used